 Types of testing for diabetes

-• Insulin allows the glucose to be taken up by cells.
+- 2-hour glucose tolerance test (GTT) – The subject of this test drinks 75 grams of glucose after the aforementioned FBG test is performed.
+Another blood sample is drawn 2 hours after the glucose drink.
+This “challenges” the person’s body to process the glucose.
+Normally, the blood glucose level rises after the drink and stimulates the pancreas to release insulin into the bloodstream.
+Insulin allows the glucose to be taken up by cells.
 As time passes, the blood glucose level is expected to decrease again.
 When a person is unable to produce enough insulin, or if the body’s cells are resistant to its effects (insulin resistance), then less glucose is transported from the blood into cells and the blood glucose level remains high.

 - A test called hemoglobin A1c may be used as an alternative to glucose testing for screening and diagnosis.

 How the blood glucose test may be used

 - Help diagnose diabetes, pre-diabetes, and gestational diabetes

 - Monitor glucose levels in people diagnosed with diabetes

-If insulin is needed, you will need to work closely with your healthcare provider(s) to determine which insulin or insulin’s are best for you and your body.
+If insulin is needed, you’ll need to work closely with your healthcare provider to determine which insulin or insulin’s are best for you and your body.

 How will I know if my treatment is working?

 Getting an A1C test at least twice a year helps you and your health care team keep track of how well you are controlling your blood glucose levels.

 Your A1C check tells you your average blood glucose for the past 2 to 3 months.
 Your health care provider may call this your estimated average glucose or eAG.
 The eAG gives your A1C in the same units (mg/dl) as the glucose meter you use at home.

-• Your blood pressure.
-Your blood pressure numbers tell you the force of blood inside your blood vessels.
+Additionally, your blood pressure numbers tell you the force of blood inside your blood vessels.
 When your blood pressure is high, your heart has to work harder.

 Consult your doctor before using any health treatment, plan, or activity — including vitamins, herbal supplements and natural remedies.
 Also, tell your doctor if you have a serious medical condition or are taking any medications.
 The information presented here is for educational purposes only and is in no way intended as a substitute for medical advice or counseling.

 Elana B. is an award-winning writer, speaker, and internationally published author.
 As a writer and ghostwriter she has written hundreds of stories from shorts to books to screenplays.
 As a healthcare enthusiast she has studied nutrition, health and wellness, as well as eating right to live a better life.